zing2bing13/2614Assign6/README.md

 # 2614Assign6
 Assignment 6 for my C# class

 This was the last assignment for my C# class that simulates a bank machine with Windows Forms.
+The business rules are not shown.

 Write a Windows Forms program that simulates a bank machine.
 Some of the specifications are rigid and you must following them closely for full marks, while others are more flexible, giving you the